 Once you have signed into your Analytics account, you can check if you are using the latest code by clicking on Admin.
-In the Account column, select you account and, from the Property column, select a property.
-In the property tab, you should select Tracking Info and then Tracking Code.
+In the Account column, select your account and, from the Property column, select a property.
+In the Property tab, you should select Tracking Info and then Tracking Code.
 Make sure that the tracking code displayed at the top of the page is the same as the one you have embedded in your website’s HTML.

 To make sure that your tracking ID is working, go to your website and then switch back to Google Analytics to access real-time reports.
 If your visit has been logged, everything is fine.